benson700/Soccer-Project/README.md

 - Up to this point, all endpoints are live.
 You can check them

 # Endpoints
-- - /players
-  will take you to the page were players are created in the db /players/<int:id>
-  will allow you retrieve players by id
-  /team
-  will tkae you to create team
-  /delete/<int:id>
-  will allow you delete a player by  id /player/update/<int:id>
-  will allow you update player from server
+  a very detailed way to use the end points are explained via link https://udictimailer.gitbook.io/football-api-endpoints/

   cc the routes.py for more endpoint functions